NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``extension/ExteriorMonthlyScheduleMultipliers``  array                         No                  12 comma-separated exterior monthly multipliers
   ================================================  =======  ======  ===========  ========  ========  ===============================================

-  .. [#] If *interior* schedule values not provided (and :ref:`detailedschedules` not used), they will be calculated using Lighting Calculation Option 2 (location-dependent lighting profile) of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
+  .. [#] If *interior* schedule values not provided (and :ref:`schedules_detailed` not used), they will be calculated using Lighting Calculation Option 2 (location-dependent lighting profile) of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
-  .. [#] If *garage* schedule values not provided (and :ref:`detailedschedules` not used), they will be defaulted using Appendix C Table 8 of the `Title 24 2016 Res.
+  .. [#] If *garage* schedule values not provided (and :ref:`schedules_detailed` not used), they will be defaulted using Appendix C Table 8 of the `Title 24 2016 Res.
 ACM Manual <https://ww2.energy.ca.gov/2015publications/CEC-400-2015-024/CEC-400-2015-024-CMF-REV2.pdf>`_.
-  .. [#] If *exterior* schedule values not provided (and :ref:`detailedschedules` not used), they will be defaulted using Appendix C Table 8 of the `Title 24 2016 Res.
+  .. [#] If *exterior* schedule values not provided (and :ref:`schedules_detailed` not used), they will be defaulted using Appendix C Table 8 of the `Title 24 2016 Res.
 ACM Manual <https://ww2.energy.ca.gov/2015publications/CEC-400-2015-024/CEC-400-2015-024-CMF-REV2.pdf>`_.

 If exterior holiday lighting is specified, additional information is entered in ``/HPXML/Building/BuildingDetails/Lighting/extension/ExteriorHolidayLighting``.